tcat-tamu/DEx-Deploy/README.md

 ```

 The first step is to install git and Ansible to bootstrap this process.
 The Ansible
-deployment scripts will take care of installing most of what you need (things like
+deployment playbook will take care of installing most of what you need (things like
 Solr, PostgresSQL, Tomcat, Java, etc) so this is all that you will need to install
 manually.